Exploring Gradient Subspaces: Addressing and Overcoming LoRA's Limitations in Federated Fine-Tuning of Large Language Models: Introduction

-\begin{itemize} \item We highlight the sub-optimal nature of the most recent LoRA-based SOTA methods like FlexLoRA \cite{bai2024federatedfinetuninglargelanguage} and FFA-LoRA \cite{sun2024improving} in FL. \item We provide theoretical and empirical evidence that even with a straightforward aggregation algorithm like FedAvg, a framework utilizing direct weight aggregation can yield superior performance in federated fine-tuning of LLMs and ViTs. \item We also provide analytical and theoretical evidence showing that LLMs and ViTs fine-tuned with the GaLore optimizer for local training steps when aggregated using direct weights with FedAvg, outperform methods like LoRA.
-Our study demonstrates this through a simple experimental setup that employs the GaLore optimizer for parameter updates and implements direct weight aggregation. \item We present our results on text and image modalities using both vision and language transformers across multiple clients and configurations surpassing the current SOTA LoRA methods and validating our theoretical analysis of the sub-optimal nature of LoRA. \end{itemize}
+\begin{itemize} \item We highlight the sub-optimal nature of the most recent LoRA-based SOTA methods like FlexLoRA \cite{bai2024federatedfinetuninglargelanguage} and FFA-LoRA \cite{sun2024improving} in FL. \item We provide analytical evidence that LLMs and ViTs fine-tuned with the GaLore optimizer during local training, when directly aggregated with FedAvg, outperform methods like LoRA.
+Our study demonstrates this through a straightforward experimental setup using the GaLore optimizer for parameter updates and direct weight aggregation using FedAvg. \item We present results on text and image modalities using vision and language transformers across multiple clients and configurations, surpassing current SOTA LoRA methods and validating our theoretical analysis of LoRA's sub-optimality. \end{itemize}